Music Theory

 If you are learning any musical instrument, you will also have learned some music theory.
 You will know something about different note lengths and pitches, and about how we write music down on a page.
 You may also have explored how some notes sound really good together and some seem to clash, some rows of notes sound “right” and others sound a bit odd.
 These are all aspects of music theory.

-Taking lessons in music theory gives you a much fuller and more detailed understanding of the rudiments of music.
+Taking lessons in music theory gives you a much fuller and more detailed understanding of how music works.
 You will also become more skillful at understanding written music, and using the language of musicians.

 Music theory paper and pencil